30+ Christmas Marketing Stats To Know In 2023

 6. Black Friday & Cyber Monday Stats

-Before Christmas arrives, Black Friday and Cyber Monday – including cyber week – are amongst the most popular shopping days for consumers, with deals and sales going through the roof.
+Before Christmas arrives, Black Friday and Cyber Monday – including Cyber Week – are amongst the most popular shopping days for consumers, with deals and sales going through the roof.
 Here are some stats to help you prepare for those big days:

 • In 2021, Cyber Monday spending reached $10.8 billion and became one of the largest sales in US history. – Adobe